Labour Youth: 2000–present

 In 2015, Labour Youth released a policy paper on ending Zero Hour contracts and stated that Ireland was leading the way in LGBTQ+ rights.
 In February 2015, Chairperson Jack Eustace stated that more companies 'should follow Eircom's lead' in job creation.
 In 2016, it released a document opposing homophobia, transphobia and sexism.
 In May 2016, at a gathering of the Social Democratic and Labour Party (SDLP) youth group and the Labour Party youth group in Belfast, joint chairs Grace Williams (LY) and Conal Browne (SDLP) emphasised the importance of young people supporting the EU.
-In June 2016, Labour Youth released a statement saying that they were 'deeply shocked' by the UK-EU Referendum result, with Chairperson Grace Williams stating that "It is my firm belief that international cooperation is vital in tackling common global issues such as corporate tax evasion, climate change, and responding to the refugee crisis.
-As global citizens, we are all equally responsible for solving these issues.
-No country can tackle these issues alone.
-Unfortunately, the UK vote has left a series of unanswered questions.
-Among a plethora of other concerns such as workers' rights, job creation, and trade, I am extremely worried for the future of the North of this island.
-We must not allow the result of this referendum to threaten the peace process and the many years it took to bring about stability.
-We must not forget that the campaign that drove this referendum result was one of fear and hate.
-It is crucial that we, as a society, come together to eradicate the xenophobia and racism that Leave advocates deem acceptable.
-We will not accept hate in our society.
-Continued cooperation is essential.
-I will be reaching out to our colleagues in the SDLP and British Labour Party over the coming days".
+In June 2016, Labour Youth released a statement saying that they were 'deeply shocked' by the UK-EU Referendum result.

 In 2017, Labour Youth released a document proposing state funded tuition for higher level education.
 In November 2016, former USI President Kevin Donoghue had been elected Chairperson of Labour Youth at the organisation's annual conference.
 In 2017, Labour Youth condemned the income-contingent loan scheme and launched a campaign for workers to be paid the Living Wage.
-In December 2017, actions by Labour Youth in Maynooth had been condemned as “juvenile” and “disrespectful” after ‘F*** the Pope’ was posted twice from their official social media account.
-An image of the Communications Officer of Labour Youth, Liam Haughey, was posted with him holding a sign which read “I am pro-choice because… F*** the Pope”.
-The Labour Party released a statement acknowledging the posts, saying they were brought to the party’s General Secretary but had since been removed.
+In December 2017, actions by Labour Youth in Maynooth had been condemned as "juvenile" and "disrespectful" after 'F*** the Pope' was posted twice from their official social media account.
+An image of the Communications Officer of Labour Youth, Liam Haughey, was posted with him holding a sign which read "I am pro-choice because… F*** the Pope".
+The Labour Party released a statement acknowledging the posts, saying they were brought to the party's General Secretary but had since been removed.